nicdumz/nicdumz/README.md

 I publicly version here my personal configuration files, and sources for my personal website.

-I used to contribute a lot to public projects (Mercurial, Mediawiki) but I'm not spending time on this anymore.
-You may find me contributing back small fixes for bugs/things I find in the course of my job.
+I work for Google, in the Security field.
+There I'm `ndumazet@`.

-I work for Google, where I'm `ndumazet@`.
+I used to contribute a lot to public projects as a student and during my earlier career (Mercurial, Mediawiki), but this isn't part of my core job anymore.
+You may find me contributing back small fixes for bugs/things I find in the course of my job or during my freetime.